AnnaSophia Robb

 AnnaSophia Robb (born December 8, 1993) is an American actress, model, and singer.
 She began her career as a child actress making her feature film debut in Because of Winn-Dixie (2005).
-She then starred in a string of successful films playing notable roles such as Violet Beauregarde in Tim Burton's Charlie and the Chocolate Factory (2005), Leslie Burke in Bridge to Terabithia (2007), Sara in Race to Witch Mountain (2009) and surfer Bethany Hamilton in Soul Surfer (2011).
+Robb then starred in a string of successful films playing notable roles such as Violet Beauregarde in Tim Burton's Charlie and the Chocolate Factory (2005), Leslie Burke in Bridge to Terabithia (2007), Sara in Race to Witch Mountain (2009), and surfer Bethany Hamilton in Soul Surfer (2011).
 She has also acted in Jumper (2008), The Way, Way Back (2013), and Rebel Ridge (2024).

-On television, she took the lead role of Carrie Bradshaw on The CW's series The Carrie Diaries (2013–2014).
+On television, Robb took the lead role of Carrie Bradshaw on The CW's series The Carrie Diaries (2013–2014).
 She portrayed Samantha Parkington in the television movie Samantha: An American Girl Holiday (2004).
-She has acted in the PBS period series Mercy Street (2016–2017), the Hulu limited series The Act (2019), Hulu miniseries Little Fires Everywhere (2020), and the Peacock drama series Dr. Death (2021).
+Robb has acted in the PBS period series Mercy Street (2016–2017), the Hulu limited series The Act (2019), Hulu miniseries Little Fires Everywhere (2020), and the Peacock drama series Dr. Death (2021).

 Early life

 Robb was born on December 8, 1993, in Denver, Colorado, the only child of Janet, an interior designer, and David Robb, an architect.
 She was named after her maternal great-grandmother, Anna Sophie, and her paternal grandmother, Anna Marie.
-Robb is of Danish, English, Irish, Scottish, German and Swedish descent.
-She grew up in a devout Christian home and was home-schooled.
-She started taking an interest in acting and began by performing in front of people on her church stage.
+Robb is of Danish, English, Irish, Scottish, German, and Swedish descent.
+She grew up in a devout Christian home and was homeschooled.
+Robb started taking an interest in acting and began by performing in front of people on her church stage.
 She competed in dance and gymnastics for four and a half years, but quit to focus on acting.
-She attended Arapahoe High School in Centennial, Colorado and graduated in 2012.
+Robb attended Arapahoe High School in Centennial, Colorado, and graduated in 2012.